 Birth of England allrounder Tim Bresnan, who rose to prominence in 2010-11 after taking 11 wickets in two Ashes Tests, having being called up as an injury replacement and told to keep the runs down.
 He had already showed his class with his useful death bowling in the 2010 World Twenty20, and he was tight and accurate in the 2011 World Cup as well.
 His nine wickets in the tournament included a five-for in the tie against India in Bangalore.
 In the 4-0 whitewash of India that followed the World Cup, Bresnan starred with 16 wickets and two half-centuries from three Tests.

 Naved-ul-Hasan, born today, made his one-day debut in Sharjah, and injuries to other fast bowlers, as well as ambiguity over Shoaib Akhtar's part in the team, allowed him to cement his position.
 Pakistan's early exit from the 2007 World Cup had many casualties and Naved was one of them: he was not given a central contract in July that year and joined the ICL in protest.
-In 2009 he was given a Pakistan contract and picked for the World Twenty20, and he was included on Pakistan's eventually disastrous tour of Australia in 2009-10 but was among the seven players banned on their return.
-His one-year ban was overturned in 2010, after which he played county cricket and in Twenty20 leagues in Australia and Bangladesh.
+In 2009 he was given a Pakistan contract and picked for the World Twenty20, and included on Pakistan's eventually disastrous tour of Australia in 2009-10 (ending up among the seven players banned on their return).
+His one-year ban was overturned in 2010, after which he played county cricket and in T20 leagues in Australia and Bangladesh.

 Naved's Pakistan team-mate Yasir Hameed, also born today, stamped his presence in international cricket with two Test centuries on debut - against Bangladesh in Karachi in August 2003 - becoming only the second player to achieve that feat.
 Frail of build, Hameed's game is built on timing and an easy elegance.
 The early signs were promising, but he developed a worrying tendency to waste his starts, often by flailing at wide ones outside off.
 He lost his place in the side in 2007 and returned briefly in 2010 - on the tour of England that was marred by spot-fixing - and was subject to an undercover tabloid investigation himself, for which the Pakistan board banned him from domestic cricket for a season.